minc Language Reference

 --def <file.def> Load additional .def file for DLL mapping (Windows)

--unchecked Disable bounds checking
+--unchecked Disable bounds checking

 -DFLAG Define compile-time flag